Pages

 #1-Whole cloth (as is) with cut shapes and stitches added as appliqué.
 Use a glue stick lightly in new shape center or pin to attach before stitching in place.
 Work with the TOP in the hoop and adjust as you go to keep it cinched flat.

 #2-Pieced Top: Slice across the TOP and add a strip of contrasting fabric to the opening.
 You can make the added fabric any width and will have the BACKING to match back to when you’re finished.
+Add fabric shapes and stitches.

 #3 Mandala: The nature of this circle is great as part of a mandala practice.
-Fold the TOP only into half, then half again to finger press four sections.
+Fold the TOP into half, then half again to finger press four sections.
 Make a basting cross through this, then you’ll have a guide to create a stitched labyrinth or flower or…

 #4- Log Cabin: start with a small color square and add ~1-2” random strips, sewn right sides together, ironed open each time.
 You’ll add rows (logs) to the outside edge as you go, each row adding to the cabin.
 Cut to match size of BACKING before you make the sandwich.